 —It is the hour of feeling.

 In the sixth stanza, at the halfway point of the poem, there is a turn.
-The speaker now moves to speak more directly on love.
-It is something which can travel between hearts, it creeps or “steals” its way there.
-In particular the speaker sees love coming from the earth to humankind and back to the earth again.
+The speaker now moves to speak more directly about love.
+It is something that can travel between hearts, it creeps or “steals” its way there.
+In particular, the speaker sees love coming from the earth to humankind and back to the earth again.
 It is a cycle that everyone should acknowledge and take part in the best they can.
 The repetition in these lines is powerful.
 It adds a lot to the rhythm of the poem while also emphasizing the major themes of the poem.

 One moment now may give us more